-Prerequisite(s): a) C or below in 8th Grade Common Core Math AND

-NOTE: Not recommended for incoming 9th grade students who have previously taken Integrated math 1 in the 8th grade.
+Prerequisite(s): a) C or below in 8th Grade Common Core Math AND b) Incoming 9th Grade students only NOTE: Not recommended for incoming 9th grade students who have previously taken Integrated math 1 in the 8th grade.

 Integrated Math Readiness is a one semester summer course intended to offer incoming 9th grade students additional support in mathematics by covering conceptual understanding of interger operations and solving one-step equations.